bootdotdev/blog/content/clean-code/reacting-to-programming-types-and-mindsets.md

 ---
 title: "Programming types and (incorrect) mindsets"
-author: Lane Wagner
+author: lane
 date: "2023-05-08"
 categories:
   - "clean-code"
 images:
   - /img/800/rubberduckfantasy.webp
 ---

-DHH, the creator of Ruby on Rails, Hey, Basecamp, and a few other things, recently wrote an article titled "[Programming types and mindsets](https://world.hey.com/dhh/programming-types-and-mindsets-5b8490bc)", and I just *have* to chime in on this one.
+DHH, the creator of Ruby on Rails, Hey, Basecamp, and a few other things, recently wrote an article titled "[Programming types and mindsets](https://world.hey.com/dhh/programming-types-and-mindsets-5b8490bc)", and I just _have_ to chime in on this one.

 I thought we'd moved past this by now.
 A decade or so ago, it seemed like there was healthy banter about the pros and cons of dynamically typed vs statically typed languages, and genuinely interesting discussions about the tradeoffs took place.
 My perception, and certainly my belief at present is this: